videlalvaro/videlalvaro.github.io/_posts/2010-08-20-riak-map-reduce-queries-in-clojure.markdown

 - Add more helpers, load more libraries by default.
 - Polish the code implementation, suggestions are welcomed.

 As you can see there's a lot to do, but if you check the code, there's a lot ready to.
+Also since I'm mostly trying to get this working properly, I haven't test with complex cases etc. So please take it as it is.

 How can I get to play with it?